expo/expo/docs/pages/distribution/introduction.md

 ---

 import { Terminal } from '~/ui/components/Snippet';
+import { BoxLink } from '~/ui/components/BoxLink';

-Get your app into the hands of users by [submitting it to the app stores](/distribution/uploading-apps) or with [Internal Distribution](/build/internal-distribution).
+Get your app into the hands of users by submitting it to the app stores or with [Internal Distribution](/build/internal-distribution).

 <Terminal cmd={[
 '# Install the CLI',